CookiesTournament/james/README.md

 This Docker-Compose file contains a MariaDB server and PHPMyAdmin dashboard for convenient access.

 ## Helper script
-This repo contains a helper script `helper.sh`.
+This repo contains a helper script `helper`.
 It contains some useful commands to make life easier for unexperienced Docker users.

 ### Commands
 The helper script contains the following commands:

-- `./helper.sh start` - Starts Docker compose in foreground (`docker-compose up`)
+- `./helper start` - Starts Docker compose in foreground (`docker-compose up`)
-- `./helper.sh bg` - Starts Docker compose in background (`docker-compose up -d`)
+- `./helper bg` - Starts Docker compose in background (`docker-compose up -d`)
-- `./helper.sh stop` - Stops Docker compose (`docker-compose down`)
+- `./helper stop` - Stops Docker compose (`docker-compose down`)
-- `./helper.sh dump` - Creates a MySQL dump of the `tournament` database and saves it as `dump.sql`.
+- `./helper dump` - Creates a MySQL dump of the `tournament` database and saves it as `dump.sql`.
-- `./helper.sh script [file]` - Executes an SQL script from the `scripts` folder in the database console.
+- `./helper script [file]` - Executes an SQL script from the `scripts` folder in the database console.
-- `./helper.sh console` - Brings up the MariaDB console.
+- `./helper console` - Brings up the MariaDB console.
-- `./helper.sh init` - Initializes the tables from the `init.sql` script.
+- `./helper init` - Initializes the tables from the `init.sql` script.

 ## Without helper script
 ### Start MariaDB